Finding a Job

 Use a Variety of Methods to Find Employment

 One common mistake in searching for employment is limiting yourself to one approach (e.g. just looking in newspaper classifieds).
-In reality, there are a number of effective methods for finding employment, and research shows that using a combination of methods is more effective than using any single method.
+In reality, there are a number of effective methods for finding employment.
+Research shows that using a combination of methods is more effective than using any single method.
 The following are some job-hunting methods:

-Research shows that it takes the average person in the US two to four months to find a job, and that one-third of all job hunters give up during that time.
+Research shows that it takes the average person in the United States 2-4 months to find a job, and that one-third of all job hunters give up during that time.
 Sometimes a successful job hunt may last even longer than this.
 Perhaps you will need to expand your list of potential employers, update your skills, or even modify your vocational goals.
 Whatever happens, stick with the process until you find suitable employment.